 I have thus directed our national security agencies to investigate and discuss this situation, and where cross-strait interactions may impact sovereignty issues, strengthen democracy monitoring mechanisms, and establish a robust security network for Taiwan to protect democracy through rule of law.

-My fellow citizens: The theme for our 2019 new year's flag-raising ceremony is "Brave and Confident–One with the World."
+My fellow citizens: The theme for this new year's flag-raising ceremony is "Brave and Confident–One with the World."
 In our rapidly changing world, Taiwan's best option is to persevere on the path of democracy, and work together with like-minded people around the globe.

 Just a few days ago, the number of foreign visitors to Taiwan in 2018 surpassed 11 million, setting a new record.
 That shows the love the world has for Taiwan, and Taiwan's importance to the world.
 So Taiwan can be confident, and should be.